StrongKey/fido2/docs/Clustering_Guide_Linux.md

 StrongKey definitely appreciates feedback on how it might improve the FIDO2 Server to better serve this community's needs.
 Please feel free to provide feedback through the forum on Github.
 Thank you.

-## Removal
+### Removal

 To uninstall StrongKey FIDO2 Server, run the following command (on every server in the cluster) from the folder where the distribution was extracted:

     shell> sudo ./cleanup.sh

 This removes all StrongKey files plus the installed dependency packages.
-If the sample service provider web application and the StrongKey WebAuthn client are installed, they will be removed as well.
+If the sample service provider web application and the StrongKey WebAuthn Java client are installed, they will be removed as well.